bincrafters/community/contributing/package_guidelines_faq.rst

 General package workflow
 ========================

 #.
-Get a Conan recipe setup under your own github account
+Setup a github repo for the recipe under your own github account
+#.
+Copy the relevant files from ** the relevant branch ** of the templates repository above.
 #.
 Use Bincrafters standard branch naming convention (testing/x.y.z)
 #.
 Get help from the team via PR’s to your own github account
 #.
 Add Bincrafters standard CI recipes and scripts